 Part X — Miscellaneous

-47A.
-Public Sector Management Act 1994 to prevail if Chief Executive Officer or other appointee a member of Senior Executive Service

-Notwithstanding anything in this Act, to the extent that there is in the case of a person who is appointed —

-(a) to be the Chief Executive Officer; or

-(b) in accordance with section 29 to be an officer or member of a permanent fire brigade or other employee,

-and who is a member of the Senior Executive Service within the meaning of the Public Sector Management Act 1994 an inconsistency between this Act and that Act that Act shall prevail.

-[Section 47A inserted by No. 113 of 1987 s.
-32; amended by No. 52 of 1994 s.
-24; No. 10 of 1998 s.
-35; No. 42 of 1998 s.
-32; No. 38 of 2002 s.
-58.]
+[47A.
+Deleted by No. 22 of 2012 s.
+84.]

-48. Authority to furnish information to Commissioner of Public Health
+48. FES Commissioner to furnish information to Commissioner of Public Health

-The Authority shall from time to time furnish the Commissioner of Public Health with information and recommendations as to the requirements for the prevention of and escape from fire in premises used or intended for purposes of public entertainment or of public concourse.
+The FES Commissioner shall from time to time furnish the Commissioner of Public Health with information and recommendations as to the requirements for the prevention of and escape from fire in premises used or intended for purposes of public entertainment or of public concourse.

 [Section 48 amended by No. 42 of 1998 s.
-37.]
+37; No. 22 of 2012 s.
+94.]

 49. Brigades to be registered, etc.

-Volunteer and private brigades already established or hereafter to be established shall conform to the regulations affecting such brigades, and shall be registered in such manner and subject to such conditions as may be prescribed by the regulations, and shall be subject to inspection by any member or officer of the Authority.
+Volunteer and private brigades already established or hereafter to be established shall conform to the regulations affecting such brigades, and shall be registered in such manner and subject to such conditions as may be prescribed by the regulations, and shall be subject to inspection by any person employed in the Department who is authorised by the FES Commissioner for the purposes of this section.

 [Section 49 amended by No. 42 of 1998 s.
-37.]
+37; No. 22 of 2012 s.
+85.]

 50. Restriction as to establishment of salvage corps

-It shall not be lawful for any person to constitute or maintain within any fire district to which this Act applies any salvage corps or fire brigade for the purpose of salvage of property at fires or of extinguishing fire outside of the premises or land owned or used by such person, or at or on which such person is employed, unless such corps or brigade is constituted by the Authority or is authorised by the Authority to act as a salvage corps or fire brigade.
+It shall not be lawful for any person to constitute or maintain within any fire district to which this Act applies any salvage corps or fire brigade for the purpose of salvage of property at fires or of extinguishing fire outside of the premises or land owned or used by such person, or at or on which such person is employed, unless such corps or brigade is constituted by the FES Commissioner or is authorised by the FES Commissioner to act as a salvage corps or fire brigade.

 [Section 50 amended by No. 42 of 1998 s.
-37.]
+37; No. 22 of 2012 s.
+94.]

 51. Rewards to brigades

-Upon the Director certifying that efficient and valuable service has been rendered by any brigade or by any member thereof the Authority may, in its discretion, pay to such brigade by way of bonus or by way of subsidy for such time as the Authority thinks desirable such sum as the Authority may by resolution determine, and may likewise reward any individual member of any brigade.
+Upon the FES Commissioner being satisfied that efficient and valuable service has been rendered by any brigade or by any member thereof the FES Commissioner may, in his or her discretion, pay to such brigade by way of bonus or by way of subsidy for such time as the FES Commissioner thinks desirable such sum as the FES Commissioner may determine, and may likewise reward any individual member of any brigade.

 [Section 51 amended by No. 42 of 1998 s.
 37; No. 38 of 2002 s.
-49(3).]
+49(3); No. 22 of 2012 s.
+86.]

 52. Penalty for soliciting contributions for brigades without authority

-(1) Subject to regulations, the Authority may grant an authority in writing or in print to any person to collect contributions or subscriptions for the purposes of any brigade, and may at any time call in or cancel such authority.
+(1) Subject to the regulations, the FES Commissioner may grant an authority in writing or in print to any person to collect contributions or subscriptions for the purposes of any brigade, and may at any time call in or cancel such authority.

-(2) Any person not duly authorised in that behalf by the Authority who solicits contributions or subscriptions for the purpose of any brigade shall on conviction thereof be guilty of an offence against this Act.
+(2) Any person not duly authorised under subsection (1) by the FES Commissioner who solicits contributions or subscriptions for the purpose of any brigade shall on conviction thereof be guilty of an offence against this Act.

 [Section 52 amended by No. 42 of 1998 s.
-37.]
+37; No. 22 of 2012 s.
+87.]

 [53.
 Deleted by No. 42 of 1966 s.
 21.]